-What Are the Best Beginner Kayaks?
+What Are the Best Kayaks for Beginners?

 I'm ready to start paddling more seriously.
 What boat should I buy?